bitfield/script/README.md

 * `Get()` makes a web request, like `curl`, and pipes the result
 * `Net()` makes a network connection to a specified address and port, and reads the connection until it's closed
-* `ListFiles()` takes a filesystem path or glob, and pipes the list of matching files
 * `Find()` pipes a list of files matching various criteria (name, modified time, and so on)
 * `Processes()` pipes the list of running processes, like `ps`.